 The Continental Club is undeniably one of the best spots in Austin for live music and has been since 1955.

 As the city is known for being a hub of incredible music and talent, that is absolutely no small feat.

 The Continental Club boasts awards from Playboy, the Rolling Stones, the Austin Music Industry Awards, and the Ameripolitan Music Awards, among others.

-The club hosts live music performers every night of the week with multiple shows each day.
+The club hosts live music performers every night of the week, with multiple shows daily.

 The Continental Club is at 1315 S Congress Ave, Austin, TX 78704.